jjlipat-mcl/IT114LM1W3-Introduction-to-JavaScript/README.md

 11. Change the present working directory of the terminal to the folder of exercise 1
     1. You are currently in `0.
 Hello World` but `1.
 Variables, Data Types, and Operators` is in the parent directory
     2. Move to the parent directory by entering `cd ..` in the terminal
     3. Move to the directory of exercise 1 by entering `cd "1.
-Variables, Data Types, and Operator"` in the terminal
+Variables, Data Types, and Operator"` in the terminal.
+See the tip in one of the previous steps.
 12. Start doing exercise 1.
 Once you're done with exercise 1, follow the same process for the other exercises

 Happy coding 😄